What Type of Loan is Best for Investment Property? 8 Options to Explore

 6. Portfolio loan

 A portfolio loan is similar to a hard money loan or a blanket loan in that multiple properties are held by the same lender.
-The lender originates and retains the loans and doesn't sell them to the secondary market — the loans stay within the lender's portfolio.
+The lender originates and retains the loans and doesn’t sell them to the secondary market — the loans stay within the lender’s portfolio.
+Portfolio loans often come with flexible loan terms for investment property, making them a suitable option for investors with diverse portfolios.

 Because the lender holds the loan, they decide the qualifying standards and terms.
 Additionally, the lender can offer more flexible terms than a conventional or blanket loan, like easier qualification, customized loan terms, optional mortgage insurance, and less strict property condition requirements.